Fort Davis National Historic Site: History

 Other forts in the frontier fort system were Forts Griffin, Concho, Belknap, Chadbourne, Stockton, Richardson, Bliss, McKavett, Clark, McIntosh, Inge, and Phantom Hill in Texas, and Fort Sill in Oklahoma.
 "Sub posts or intermediate stations" also were used, including Bothwick's Station on Salt Creek between Fort Richardson and Fort Belknap, Camp Wichita near Buffalo Springs between Fort Richardson and Red River Station, and Mountain Pass between Fort Concho and Fort Griffin.

-From 1854 to 1891, Fort Davis was strategically located to protect emigrants, mail coaches, and freight wagons on the trans-Pecos portion of the San Antonio-El Paso Road and the Chihuahua Trail, and to control activities on the southern stem of the Great Comanche War Trail and Mescalero Apache war trails.
+From 1854 to 1891, Fort Davis was strategically located to protect emigrants, mail coaches, and freight wagons on the trans-Pecos portion of the San Antonio-El Paso Road and the Chihuahua Trail, and to control activities on the southern stem of the Great Comanche and Mescalero Apache war trails.

 The fort was evacuated in April 1861 under orders from General David E. Twiggs at the start of the Civil War.
 During John R. Baylor's invasion of New Mexico, only 20 Confederate States Army troops defended the fort.
 On the night of 4 August 1861, Mescalero Apaches raided a nearby cattle pen, and during the pursuit on 11 August, Lt.
 Reuben E. Mays and all but one of his 13-man patrol were killed in an ambush.
 This defeat convinced Baylor to staff the fort with three officers and 70 enlisted men.
 The Confederates evacuated the fort and all other posts west of Fort Clark in August 1862.

+After the war, the U.S. reoccupied the fort on 29 June 1867.
 Fort Davis is important in understanding the presence of African Americans in the West and in the frontier military because the 24th and 25th U.S. Infantry regiments and the 9th and 10th U.S. Cavalry regiments, all-black regiments (known as the buffalo soldiers), which were established after the Civil War, were stationed at the post.
 Lt.
-Col. Wesley Merritt led Troops C, F, H, and I of the 9th Cavalry in reoccupying the fort on 29 June 1867.
+Col. Wesley Merritt led Troops C, F, H, and I of the 9th Cavalry in reoccupying the fort.
 They rebuilt the fort, using limestone and adobe, outside the canyon walls.